 None of the 2020 completes had double wall rims.
 Is it really a big deal?
 I mean only to riders who plan to progress.
 If you don’t ever plan on trying whips and big 360’s the bikes will be ok.
 But if you want to go somewhere with your riding, you should have a bike that can get you there.

-To be fair, the specific bikes like the Fit TRL, Fit PRK, and Fit STR are cool.
+To be fair, the specific bikes like the Fit TRLOpens in a new tab., Fit PRKOpens in a new tab., and Fit STROpens in a new tab. are cool.
 I like that they are designed specifically for a certain type of riding.
 I just wish Fit focused a little more on the quality aspect.

-Read my 2020 Fit reviews here: https://dougsterbob.com/category/bmx-brands/fit/
+Read my 2020 Fit reviews here: https://dougsterbob.com/category/bmx-brands/fit/Opens in a new tab.

 6. Fiend